Bariona/GFS/docs/notes.md

 permission of writes: transferred from master to client (60s)

-> primary only decides the order of write (control flow), data flow doesn't have to go through it (instead adopt nearby principle)
+> *Primary* only decides the order of write (control flow), data flow doesn't have to go through it (instead adopt nearby principle)
 >
 > \*On traditional master-slave strategy, data/control flow always flows from master to slave.